 If you want to work on English communication skills, learn more about other cultures, and make new friends on campus, the Conversational English program is right for you!

 The CE program matches students and affiliates eager to improve their English skills with volunteer students for conversation-based tutoring.
-You and your partner(s) will meet for a total of two hours a week, and the time and location are up to you!
+You and your partner(s) will meet for a total of one to two hours a week, and the time and location are up to you!

 CE tutoring services are open to students, visiting scholars, employees, and family members affiliated with UW-Madison.